-Corequisites: HCIN 541 or MS Analytics Major or BS Nursing Major or by permission of instructor issues, trends, challenges, and applications related to the role of the Informaticist in Healthcare Systems and Institutions including big data management, electronic medical records systems, eHealth, data governance and data sharing.
+Corequisites: HCIN 541 or MS Analytics Major or BS Nursing Major or by permission of instructor Description: This is the survey course for the Program in Healthcare Informatics, both for the certificate and the master's degree.
+The student is exposed to the full range of healthcare informatics as it is employed in today's workplace.
+This course discusses issues, trends, challenges, and applications related to the role of the Informaticist in Healthcare Systems and Institutions including big data management, electronic medical records systems, eHealth, data governance and data sharing.
 Case-based and project-based approaches are used for discussion and assignments.
 The student does not require academic healthcare system knowledge beyond that contained in ISEM541 Healthcare Systems, although clinical experience facilitates more rapid assimilation of content material and a deeper understanding of the overall curriculum.
 The overall goal of the course is familiarity with the potential contributions of informatics to both health outcomes and business operations so that successful learners return to their workplaces with sufficient knowledge to immediately function more effectively and efficiently as Informaticists.
 Cross-listed with ISEM 542.